sean-s-elias/DatingApp/README.md

 ## Getting Started

+1- Install Node: 12.16.2

-1- Install ASP.NET CORE 3.0
+2- Install ASP.NET CORE 3.0

-2- Install the Angular CLI: npm install -g @angular/cli
+3- Install the Angular CLI: npm install -g @angular/cli

-3- Open Command promot and CD into the project
+4- Open Command promot and CD into the project

-4- Run npm install
+5- Run npm install

-5- CD into DatingApp.API then run dotnet run
+6- CD into DatingApp.API then run dotnet run

-6- CD into DatingApp.SPA then run ng serve then navigate to http://localhost:4200/ (The app will automatically reload if you change any of the source files)
+7- CD into DatingApp.SPA then run ng serve then navigate to http://localhost:4200/ (The app will automatically reload if you change any of the source files)